 Once you are confident in your own house you can progress to exercises outside.
 If you are unable to tolerate walking well then start with a short walk to the end of your own path.
 Gradually increase the period of walking or driving.
 You may wish to walk in crowded areas initially in the direction of the crowd and later in the opposite direction.
 With respect to supermarkets which are often a cause of problems for patients I would recommend a short visit initially with the aim of not actually doing any shopping i.e. just walking through the aisles.
 The concentration required to maintain your balance and looking for specific items for your shopping may initially be too challenging.
 Gradually as you are able to walk around for longer periods you can then begin to actually look for items.
 Initially you may aim to purchase items whose position/place is known to you.

-Venlafaxine is a drug which has been shown to be of some benefit in some patients CSD.
+Antidepressant class medication including Venlafaxine or Amitriptyline.
+Antidepressant medications have been shown to be of some benefit in some patients PPPD.
 Some patients can be sensitive to medication side effects and may need to start on the smallest dose (or even half or a third of the smallest tablet).
 Sustained release formulations are better tolerated.
+Sometime the medication is better tolerated if take n in a split dose (i.e. twice or three time a day instead of taking it in one go).
 More details can be found here.

 Benzodiazepines e.g. Diazepam (Valium), Lorazepam or Clonazepam.
 These medications can be effective, but they are addictive if taken long term.
 To maintain their effect the does may have to be escalated which will eventually be counterproductive.
 Despite this I have effectively treated a number of patients with this class of medication.
 They have stayed on the lowest dose with long term benefit.
 The patient will have to accept that the patient will be addicted but if the dose is not increased this may be an acceptable compromise.